seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-Example of the output via DataSource-URL with a specific data URL and
+Example of outputting a DataSource-URL with a specific data URL (locator) and
 transformation URL.
+As a value, the data URL (locator of the XML file) and the

-The output attribute expects primarily a data URL which can optionally be
+transformation URL (locator of the XSLT template) are is specified, separated by a
-followed by a URL for transformation, separated by a space.
+blank character.

 ```html
 <article output="{{'xml:/example/data xslt:/example/style'}}">